CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 To begin receiving multicast traffic for a group, a receiver expresses its interest in the group by sending an IGMP membership report on its connected LAN.
 The LHR receives this report and begins to build a multicast routing tree back towards the source.
 To build this tree, another router known both to the LHR and to the multicast source needs to exist to act as an RP for senders and receivers.
 The LHR looks up the RP for the group specified by the receiver and sends a PIM Join message towards the RP.
 Per RFC 7761, intermediary routers between the LHR and the RP must check that the RP for the group matches the one in the PIM Join, and if not, to drop the Join.

 In some configurations, it is desirable to configure the LHR with an RP address that does not match the actual RP address for the group.
-In this case, you must configure the upstream routers to accept the Join and propagate it towards the appropriate RP for the group, ignoring the mismatched RP address in the PIM Join and replacing it with its own RP for the group.
+In this case, you must configure the upstream routers to accept the Join and propagate it towards the appropriate RP for the group, ignoring the mismatched RP address provided in the PIM Join sent by the LHR and replacing it with its own RP for the group.

 You can configure the switch to allow joins from all upstream neighbors or you can provide a prefix list so that the switch only accepts joins with an upstream neighbor address.

 {{< tabs "TabID997 ">}}
 {{< tab "NCLU Commands ">}}

-NCLU does not provide commands for this feature.
+The NCLU command is not supported.

 {{< /tab >}}
 {{< tab "vtysh Commands ">}}